-Community Compact for Students
+Community Compact for Residential Students

-Updated December 21, 2020.
+Updated August 5,, 2021.
 Subject to change.

-Mount Holyoke Honor Code: I will honor myself, my fellow students, and Mount Holyoke College by acting responsibly, honestly and respectfully in both my words and deeds.
+Mount Holyoke Honor Code: I will honor myself, my fellow students, and Mount Holyoke College by acting responsibly, honestly and respectfully in both my words and deeds

-Through this community compact, we commit to be mutually accountable for following all campus health and safety measures.
+Through this community compact, all students at the College agree to follow all applicable campus health and safety measures.
 We acknowledge individual and collective responsibility to maintain our own health, protect the health of others and do our part to mitigate the spread of COVID-19.
-If we all work together to stay healthy.
+We all want to work together to stay healthy.